ryanntt/tangible-multi-display-toolkit/docs/index.md

 To change the text of any indicator, target ``Context Manager script`` in ``object Context Manager`` and run public function:
 `UpdateContext(int i, string text)` to update the text of context **i**th. **i** ranges from 1 to 4.

+## Deployment and Setup

+Deploy the project to iPad

+In `Project` panel, go to `Assets/Scenes`, you should see 2 unity files:
+- CityCar-Scene
+- Park-Scene

+They are examples that you can run with, and will be good reference for how to setup environment and interactive elements.

+Go to menu `Files/ Build Settings`
+- Choose the scene you want to build
+- Select Platform: default is PC, Mac.
+Please select iOS and install required package to build the application for iOS.

+Once you have Unity for iOS package downloaded and installed, you can build this application for iPad.

 ## Troubleshooting